example42/example42.github.io/_posts/2018-01-15-classification_and_first_run_mode_with_psick.md

 The classes to include in each phase can be managed via Hiera, for different OS, as follows:

-    # Pre and base classes, both on Linux and Windows
+    # Classes to include in pre, base and profiles phases on Linux
+    # (different distros are expected to be managed in the defined classes)
     psick::pre::linux_classes:
       puppet: ::puppet
       dns: psick::dns::resolver